LsHallo/ets2-dedicated-convoy-server/README.md

 - Italy
 - Scandinavia

+These seem not to be required to join.
 *If you do not own any DLC and can provide me your `server_packages.dat` and `server_packages.sii` that would be a nicer default.
 Get in touch by opening an [issue](https://github.com/LsHallo/ets2-dedicated-convoy-server/issues) or [pull request](https://github.com/LsHallo/ets2-dedicated-convoy-server/pulls).*

 To use your own config see [Custom DLC/Mods](#custom-dlcmods)